 Drawing inspiration from the Hunan, Sichuan and Guangzhou provinces, plus the modern food scene of Shanghai, there's loads to look forward to at Cantan on Lavelle Road.
 From shaokao barbecue, crab and fresh seafood made with hot sauces and quirky cocktails here are something vastly different from what we've seen before!

-A new venture by the Olive group, Cantan goes a step beyond the generic pan-Asian restaurants in the city — be it the overpriced high-end ones or the Indo-Chinese sort, best known for their greasy Hakka Noodles and Manchurians.
+Cantan goes a step beyond the generic pan-Asian restaurants in the city — be it the overpriced high-end ones or the Indo-Chinese sort, best known for their greasy Hakka Noodles and Manchurians.
 In fact, Cantan brings to you authentic regional Chinese food with contemporary flavour riffs.
 Think hot pots, dainty dumplings, meat skewers and a line-up of stellar cocktails.
-Plus, with Chef Manu Chandra and Chetan Rampal helming the ship, and Chef Prashanth as the Executive Chef, you know it's quickly going to become THE place to dine at.
+Plus, with Chef Manu Chandra and Chetan Rampal helming the ship, and Chef Prashanth as the Executive Chef, you know it quickly became THE place to dine at.

 It's not just the food that impressed us, though.
 The two-storey space is decorated with dragons, tropical forests and lantern-style lamps, all inspired by the Orient.
 We sat on the top floor, on an elevated setting, right against a vivid wallpaper backdrop (perfect for the 'Gram!) and decided to start off with a cocktail.
 All of them have cool names — we were torn between Princess of Jade Forest and The Monk of the Yangtze Orchard, but eventually settled for the latter.